filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag should normally be disabled, because HTTP/3 support is considered experimental at this stage.

 ### nss
+Only works if the `ssl` flag is enabled.
 Pass the `--with-nss` and `--with-nss-deprecated` options to the configure script.
 Provide an ability to use the NSS (Mozilla Network Security Services) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

 It is safe to disable this flag if a different backed is preferred.

 ### openssl
+Only works if the `ssl` flag is enabled.
 Pass the `--with-ssl` option to the configure script.
 Provide an ability to use the OpenSSL (cryptography and SSL/TLS toolkit) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

 It is safe to disable this flag if a different backed is preferred.